bettercap/bettercap/SECURITY.md

 ## Reporting a Vulnerability

-For non critical bugs and vulnerabilities feel free to open an issue and tag @evilsocket, for more severe reports send an email to evilsocket AT gmail DOT com
+For non critical bugs and vulnerabilities feel free to open an issue and tag `@evilsocket`, for more severe reports send an email to `evilsocket AT gmail DOT com`.